-With a history that dates back to almost 7,000 years ago, not less than 9 UNESCO Heritage Sites, temples older than Egypt’s ancient pyramids, plenty of folklore and a mix so unique of ethnicities crossing its threshold along history, is no wonder Malta enjoys such a sophisticated cultural background.
+With a history that dates back almost 7,000 years ago, not less than 9 UNESCO Heritage Sites, temples older than Egypt’s ancient pyramids, plenty of folklore, and a mix so unique of ethnicities crossing its threshold along history, is no wonder Malta enjoys such a sophisticated cultural background.

 For those who don’t know, the Republic of Malta consists of an archipelago in the central Mediterranean Sea, somewhere between Sicily and Tunisia.
 It is one of the world’s smallest states and only three of its islands are inhabited – Malta, Gozo and Comino.